TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-dataimportexportsyncreplication-copydatabasewithinazure.md

 # data import, export, sync, replication/copy database within Azure
 ## **Recommended steps**

-The following details explain how to migrate or move database.
+The following details explain how to migrate or move database. <br>

 * Move a database to a different server in the same subscription.<br>
 Click "Copy" at the top of the SQL database resource blade.